Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/FAQ/FAQ.md

   <summary><strong>Q: How can I have multiple sets of prefabs in a foreground placement Randomizer, and on every Iteration select one from each set?</strong>
   </summary><br>

-  This question is an example of more complex functionality that can be achieved by applying slight modifications to the provided sample Randomizers, or by creating completely custom ones using the powerful Parameters provided in the package.
+  This question is an example of more complex functionality that can be achieved by applying slight modifications to the provided sample Randomizers, or by creating completely custom ones by extending the `Randomizer` class.

   Here, we have a variety of options toward achieving the described outcome.
 One simple method could be to add several more `GameObjectParameter` fields inside of the provided sample `ForegroundObjectPlacementRandomizer`.
 Each of these Parameters could hold one of our object lists.
 Then, on each iteration, we would fetch one prefab from each of the lists using the `Sample()` function of each Parameter.